microprediction/microprediction/README_LONGER.md

 See the [README.md](https://github.com/microprediction/microprediction/blob/master/README.md) first.

-### Another plea to just run the darn notebook already:
+### But first, another plea to just run the darn notebook already:

 If you don't know about the live algorithm frenzy at [microprediction.org](https://www.microprediction.org/) then an extremely simple way to grok it is to open this [notebook](https://github.com/microprediction/microprediction/blob/master/submission_examples_die/first_submission.ipynb) and run it.
 This will create an identity for you and enter your algorithm in an ongoing context to predict the next roll of a die.
 It is a silly little example, but I'm sure you can abstract and generalize from this.

-### The longer "why" stuff:

-Here's a [first glimpse](https://www.microprediction.com/welcome) for the uninitiated, some [categories of business application](https://www.microprediction.com/welcome-3), some remarks on why [microprediction is synomymous with AI](https://www.microprediction.com/welcome-4) due to the possibility of value function prediction, and a straightforward
-[plausibility argument](https://www.microprediction.com/welcome-2) for why an open source, openly networked collection of algorithms that are perfectly capable of [managing each other](https://www.microprediction.com/welcome-5) will sooner or later eclipse all other modes of production of prediction.
-In order to try to get this idea off the ground, there are some ongoing [developer incentives](https://www.microprediction.com/competitions).

 ### The really short "why"

 Nobody can block.
 Increasing accuracy over time is *not* predicated on a superior methodology, nor is progress blocked